African Sapphire Mining Guide

 The presence of highly-valued and high-quality sapphires in Madagascar is not much of a surprise considering its location and history.
 Many sapphires from this island nation carry the same prized characteristics as sapphires from Sri Lanka since the deposits for both of these islands were created in the same location and roughly the same time – approximately 165 million years ago.

-Recently, the Ankeniheny-Zahamena Corridor has been producing a huge amount of high quality and large size sapphires, leading conservationists to be concerned about the toll that illegal mining is taking on the ecosystem and rainforest.
+In the decade leading up to 2020, the Ankeniheny-Zahamena Corridor has been producing a huge amount of high quality and large size sapphires, leading conservationists to be concerned about the toll that illegal mining is taking on the ecosystem and rainforest.

 As the government continues to work with the legal miners in the country, important measures can be taken to make sure that the new rushes that have produced 50 carat size stones of the highest quality don’t negatively impact the native land and species.
 The country’s biggest concerns are tamping down on the illegal sapphire mines that have cropped up that threaten rainforests and indigenous plant and animal species.